softwaremill/odelay/README.md

 #### Netty(3)Timers

-If your application classpath includes [netty][netty], a widely adopted libary for writing asynchrous services on the JVM, there's a good chance you will want to use the `odelay-netty` ( netty 4 ) or `odelay-netty3` ( netty 3 ) modules which are backed by a netty [HashedWheelTimer][hwt].
+If your application's classpath includes [netty][netty], a widely adopted library for writing asynchronous services on the JVM, there's a good chance you will want to use the `odelay-netty` ( netty 4 ) or `odelay-netty3` ( netty 3 ) modules which are backed by a netty [HashedWheelTimer][hwt].

 To use one of these, bring the default netty timer into scope